 I've adapted my vegan chocolate cake recipe to be better than ever!
-With three sumptuous layers of incredibly moist, tender cake separated by swaths of a rich, fudgy chocolate frosting.
+With three sumptuous layers of incredibly moist, tender cake separated by the perfect amount of a rich, fudgy vegan chocolate frosting.

 If you loved the original recipe, you can still find it as the base for my Black Forest cake, raspberry chocolate cake, and Easter chocolate cake.

-As promised, this vegan chocolate olive oil cake comes together with just simple, staple ingredients.
+As promised, this easy vegan chocolate cake recipe comes together with simple, basic ingredients.
 Here’s what you’ll need:

 Ingredient Notes

-• Dutch-Processed Cocoa Powder - I prefer the less bitter, more intense chocolate flavor of Dutch-processed cocoa, but conventional unsweetened dark cocoa powder will also work.
+- Dutch-Processed Cocoa Powder: I prefer the less bitter, more intense chocolate flavor of Dutch-processed cocoa, but conventional unsweetened cocoa powder will also work.

-• Hot Coffee - All of the best chocolate cake recipes include this if you ask me.
+- Hot Coffee: All of the best chocolate cake recipes include this if you ask me.
 Adding coffee to chocolate desserts helps to amplify their chocolatey goodness.
-Make sure it’s brewed at the last minute so that the flavor compounds are all still at their peak and the coffee is nice and hot.
+Brew the coffee at the last minute so that the flavor compounds are all still at their peak and the coffee is nice and hot.
 If needed, use decaf.

 Step 1: Sift together the dry ingredients in a large mixing bowl.